Who Grants a License: Licenses are granted by the Arizona Department of Real Estate (“ADRE”).

 How to Apply for the License: The license application is issued by the testing company upon passing both portions of the licensing exam.
 Candidates must provide ADRE with the following documents: (1) completed application and application fee; (2) original Arizona state real estate licensing exam score report(s); (3) proof of legal presence in the U.S.; (4) certificate issued by an ADRE-approved school for completion of the 90-hour salesperson pre-licensure curriculum; (5) if applicable, a Disciplinary Actions Disclosure form, along with supporting documentation; (6) Arizona Department of Public Safety (DPS) issued fingerprint clearance card.

 All of the required documents must be submitted to the ADRE offices in Phoenix within one year of passing the state licensing exam.
-Additional instructions for specific license applicants are in the ADRE Activating License Brochure.

 Fees: ADRE charges a license application fee.